Vlam1r/clrs/README.md

 This repository is based on Google DeepMind's CLRS Algorithmic Reasoning Benchmark [deepmind/clrs](https://github.com/deepmind/clrs).

-Changes to the original repository can be summarised as follows:

 A standard way to run the code is to first train the NAR with ```run.py```, then to extract trajectories by passing the ```test``` flag, and finally to use the trajectories in various Jupyter notebooks to generate graphical visualisations.

+### Features and changes

+Features present in this repository compared to the original can be summarised as follows:

 * In the ```clrs/``` directory, which contains original DeepMind code, we make the following
 changes: